-In order to ensure that the Group's treasury objectives are achieved, this policy is to be reviewed at least every three years, to bring it in line with changes in the financial markets, economic environment, changes in the housing sector as well as changes in the group's strategic direction.
-Any changes to this policy will be approved by the Wheatley Group Board.
+To ensure that the Group's treasury objectives are achieved, this policy is subject to review at least every three years, to bring it in line with changes in the financial markets, economic environment, changes in the housing sector as well as changes in the Group's strategic direction.
+Any changes to this policy must be approved by the Wheatley Group Board.

-This policy is accompanied by the Group Treasury Operational Framework, which sets out the detailed mechanical arrangements for how the group's funding and liquidity arrangements will work in practice, including securing and drawing down funding at subsidiary level, cash management and management of financial risks, including compliance with funding agreements.
+This policy is accompanied by the Group Treasury Operational Framework, which sets out the detailed mechanical arrangements for how the group's funding and liquidity arrangements will work in practice, including securing and drawing down funding at subsidiary level (set out in the Intra-Group Agreements), cash management (monitored daily via electronic banking and Daily Cash data) and management of financial risks, including compliance with funding agreements (set out in the Covenant Reporting documentation).